apache/jackrabbit-oak/oak-doc/src/site/markdown/participating.md

   otherwise).
 - Be careful not to include sensitive information (be it in descriptions, attachments, or log files).
+ - Feel free to comment in the ticket what is being worked on.
+Eg to mention work starts in a certain branch B, or that the PR is ready for review, or that it is merged.
+It can make it easier for others to follow.

 ## Source Code

 The latest Oak sources are available on [GitHub](https://github.com/apache/jackrabbit-oak).